wikimedia/phoenix/docs/artifact.md

 [Working draft of our CDM](todo-edit-and-link)

 Essential note: Honestly, we don't know if it's humanly possible to "structure" Wikipedia content sufficiently.
 There are *many* questions to consider.
-We want to identify the Biggest Challenges so we can raise them and resolve them organizationally.
+We identify the Biggest Challenges so we can raise them and resolve them organizationally.

 *Loose coupling*: New ways to interact with, enhance or process content (capabilities) that operate independently and are built on top of (or adjacent to) the data model.